 Taking care of your pet on an island can be a bit different from everyday pet care on the mainland - read on for our recommendations and handy tips.

-Feline Leukaemia (FeLV) and Feline Immunodeficiency Virus (FIV) are common conditions that spread from cat to cat.
+Feline Leukaemia (FeLV) and Feline Immunodeficiency Virus (FIV) are viral conditions that spread from cat to cat.
 FeLV can be vaccinated against, however FIV cannot.
-Prevent FIV by spaying/neutering them (as the most common mode of transmission is bite wounds from fighting over territory).
-Also keep cats indoors so they do not mix with other potentially infected cats.
-Parvovirus, Leptospirosis and Hepatitis Vaccinations must be done for dogs.
-Dogs in doggie day care, should also be vaccinated against Kennel Cough.
+Reduce the risk of FIV by spaying/neutering them, or better yet, keeping them indoors.
+Dogs should be vaccinated against Distemper, Parvovirus, Parainfluenza, Hepatitis and Leptospirosis.
+Dogs attending a daycare must also be vaccinated against Kennel Cough.

-Salt Water can be toxic if your dog drinks a large quantity of it and can result in hypernatremia (an elevated sodium level), although it is rare to see extreme cases.
+Salt Water can be toxic if your dog drinks a large quantity of it and can result in hypernatremia (an elevated sodium level).
 Prevent this by carrying a bottle of fresh water during beach walks.
-If you see signs of salt poisoning: vomiting, diarrhoea, incoordination, severe depression and/or seizures, take your dog to a veterinarian.
+If you see signs of salt poisoning: vomiting, diarrhoea, in-coordination, severe depression and/or seizures, take your dog to a veterinarian.
 After swimming, rinse salt water and chlorine off.
 If you take your dog on a boat, put a flotation device on them.
 Avoid letting dogs swim in swampy and canal water as they risk contracting Pythiosis – a rare but often deadly disease.

-Heatstroke can occur if you leave your dog in the car.
-Also avoid long walks and playtimes during the middle of the day, have breaks during walks and always have fresh water on hand.
-Finding a shady place can also help avoid heatstroke.
-Symptoms of heat stroke include heavy panting, vomiting and breathing difficulties.
-If you suspect your dog has heatstroke take the animal to a vet immediately as it could be fatal.
-Also asphalt gets extremely hot and sensitive paw pads can burn.
-Consider using pet sunscreen.
+Heatstroke can occur fast if you leave your pet in the car.
+Avoid long walks during the middle of the day, have breaks during walks and always have fresh water on hand.
+Be aware that the asphalt gets extremely hot and sensitive paw pads can burn.
+Symptoms of heatstroke include heavy panting, vomiting and breathing difficulties.
+If you suspect your dog has heatstroke, take the animal to a vet immediately as it could be fatal.
+You may also consider using pet sunscreen.

 Insect stings are common here.
-Curious dogs that use their noses to poke around can be stung by scorpions, bees and other insects.
-If you notice any swelling around your dog’s face, or other parts of its body, take it to a vet as soon as possible.
+Curious dogs can be stung by scorpions, bees and other insects.
+If you notice any swelling around your dog’s face, or other parts of its body, take it to a veterinarian as soon as possible.

 Spay & Neuter